zeevt/zeevt.github.io/schemas.md

 So I called him on the phone.

-Now, we have net face to face before, in the beginning of the project.
+Now, we have met face to face before, in the beginning of the project.

 During that phone call I realized what the problem had been for weeks.